nf-core/metapep/docs/usage.md

 ### Supported allele models

 The pipeline predicts epitopes based on a specific peptide of lenth x on a specific allele of MHC class I or class II.
-As the prediction is performed by external tools, the user is restricted to the corresponding combinations the external tools are supporting.
-Therefore, the metapep pipeline offers a functionality to output all supported alleles and supported lengths of the supported external tools and is invoked by:
+As the prediction is performed by external tools, the user is restricted to the corresponding combinations the external tools are offering.
+Therefore, the metapep pipeline comes with a functionality to output all supported alleles and supported lengths of the supported external tools, which is invoked by:

 `nextflow run nf-core/metapep -profile docker --outdir metapep_alleles --supported_allele_information`